AbdulrhmanGoni/denokv-gui-client/README.md

 ### Tests

-To run the tests use:
+To run the tests, compile the app first, and then run:

 ```bash
   npm run test
 ```

 > [!NOTE]
-> To be able to run the tests, you should compile the app by running `npm run compile` first, Because the tests will be run on the compiled app inside `dist` directory.
+> A testing SQLite database file will be created in he root directory of the project once you run migration command for the first time.